ronaldolipata/react-testing-jest-rtl-ts/README.md

+# React Testing in TypeScript using Jest and React Testing Library

+Use different Queries

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).